 The final letter, E, is devoid of the main feature and embodies the element of air, indicating the special lightness of melodies.
 The three lines also represent the three members that formed the group’s backbone by then: Hayley, Taylor, and Jeremy.

-Overall, the emblem appears to be long written by hand to indicate the passage of time, fleeting moments of life that only remain in memory.
+Overall, the emblem appears to be longhand writing, indicating the passage of time and the fleeting moments of life that remain only in memory.
 It seems that starting from E, the word gradually flies away and dissolves into the mist.

 2017 – today